ResearchED: Why Are Some Indian States Revoking ‘Hum Do, Humare Do’ Schemes Now?

 The Office of the Registrar General of India revealed that while states such as Tamil Nadu, West Bengal, Telangana, Andhra Pradesh and Kerala faced fertility rates of 1.4 to 1.5, states like Bihar, Uttar Pradesh and Madhya Pradesh recorded fertility rates between 2.6 and 3, from 2019 to 2021.

 This unequal population distribution is turning out to be problematic for the country.
-A report released by the United Nations in September 2023 showed that India’s elderly population, that is people above 60 years of age, will grow by a whopping 41% between 2021 and 2031.
+A report released by the United Nations in September 2023 showed that India’s elderly population, people above 60 years of age, will grow by a whopping 41% between 2021 and 2031.
 The report also added that the number of elders will outgrow the number of children (people below 15 years of age) by 2046.

 These numbers highlight the drop in female fertility levels below replacement level, leading to a premature ageing population.